 The cannons will spawn in the same pattern: South, West, North, East, South, North, West, East, starting 30 seconds into the fight, with 8:27 remaining on the encounter timer.

-This means one cannoneer (known as “cannon 1-3“) will handle South, North, South, West ( S N S W ), while the other cannoneer (known as “cannon 2-4“) will handle West, East, North, East ( W E N E ).
+This means one cannoneer (known as “cannon 1/3“) will handle South, North, South, and West, while the other cannoneer (known as “cannon 2/4“) will handle West, East, North, and East.

 If a cannon is missed a backup can be sent, but the original cannoneer should not go late – jumping late will mean their cannon debuff will not wear off by their next jump.

-The sapper targets the player furthest to the west, within their range with the sapper bomb, so the flak kiter will often kite sapper bombs as well.
-The kiter should aim to stay on the west side of the platform, but watch the sapper’s animations to ensure they are within range when the sapper throws their bomb.
-The squad should stack tightly to avoid stealing sapper bombs from the kiter, but also be prepared to handle the mechanic in case they do accidentally get the sapper bomb.
+By standing on the western side of the arena, the Flak Kiter can kite Sapper Bombs as well; they should watch the Bandit Sapper’s animations to ensure they are within range when the sapper throws their bomb.
+The squad should stack tightly near the boss to avoid stealing Sapper Bombs from the Kiter, but must also be prepared to handle the mechanic in case they do get the Sapper Bomb.